 Disney Springs Height Requirements

-- Star Wars: Secrets of the Empire by ILMxLAB and The VOID (48″)
+- Star Wars: Secrets of the Empire by ILMxLAB and The VOID (48 inches)

-You are now ready to secure those fast passes and get ready to have the time of your life at Disney!
-This post has everything you need to know about reserving fast passes.
-Be sure to read it to make the most of your time at Disney!
+You are now ready to secure those lightning lane passes for your favorite rides and get ready to have the time of your life at Disney!